Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 1. Optimized Product Title To Match Search Queries

-When a buyer is looking for a product, the Title is one of the first things the prospects will judge your product by.
+When your customer is looking for a product, the title is one of the first things the prospects will judge your product by.

 The best way to optimize a product title is to add some extra elements to the title that will highlight its specialty or features.